 |Phantasy Star Online 2|

-Phantasy Star Online 2 (ファンタシースターオンライン2) is a Free-to-Play Online RPG developed by Online R&D and a successor to Phantasy Star Universe.
+Phantasy Star Online 2 (ファンタシースターオンライン2) is a Free-to-Play Online RPG developed by Online R&D. The game is the latest mainline entry in the Phantasy Star Online-sub series, succeeding Phantasy Star Universe.
 The game was initially released in Japan in early 2012 on Windows PC.
 A PlayStation Vita port was released in early 2013 and a PlayStation 4 version in 2016.
 A Cloud version of the game called Phantasy Star Online 2 Cloud would be released on Nintendo Switch and later made available as an alternate method to play the game on PC.
 Furthermore a companion game, Phantasy Star Online 2 es, would be released for iOS and Android in 2014.

 - 1 Gameplay